-Virtual Stock Exchange is made by the same people behind HowTheMarketWorks, so you can find a lot of similar features between the two.
-There is a similar library of educational content, and if you are just interested in a stock game for US stocks, you will not find much of a difference.
-The big draw for VSE is that it caters to more than just North America – you can include stocks from over 30 countries for your class, add currency and commodities in addition to stocks, and it is even translated into several different languages.
-The main drawback is that there is not quite as much hand-holding to get started as you will find at HowTheMarketWorks.
+Virtual Stock Exchange is made by the same people behind HowTheMarketWorks.
+You can find a lot of similar features between the two.
+There is a similar library of educational content.
+If you are interested in a stock game for US stocks, you will not find much of a difference.
+The big draw for the VSE is that it caters to more than just North America.
+You can include stocks from over 30 countries for your class.
+You can even add currency and commodities along with stocks.
+It is even translated into several different languages.
+The main drawback is that there is not quite as much hand-holding to get started as with HowTheMarketWorks.com.

 For Schools: 10/11

-The free global stock game at Virtual Stock Exchange is unique in how many countries are represented, making it very flexible for schools in Europe, or even social studies classes with a broader global perspective.
-You can find a lot of great educational content in their Learning Center, with an “Assignments” feature that lets teachers give students required reading, required trades, tutorial videos, and more, all built into the system.
+The free global stock game at Virtual Stock Exchange is unique in how many countries are represented.
+That makes it very flexible for schools in Europe or even social studies classes with a broader global perspective.
+You can find a lot of great educational content in their Learning Center.
+It includes “Assignments” that lets teachers give students required reading, required trades, tutorial videos, and more built into the system.